Van0512/PTA/README.md

 # PTA
-Data Structrues and Algorithms from Programming Teaching Assistant Using C++ to program.
+Data Structrues and Algorithms from Programming Teaching Assistant.

+Using C++ to program.